TosbackCgusBridge-Bot/CGUs-versions/Envato/Terms of Service.md

 Total price:

-the price the buyer will pay in total, which consists of the item price, Envato's buyer services fee and handling fee (if applicable) and any taxes that may be added, as detailed in **section 11**.
+the price the buyer will pay in total, which consists of the item price, Envato's buyer services fee and handling fee (if applicable) and any taxes that may be added, as detailed in **section 12**.

 Your content:

 everything that you post on the Envato Market, or send via the Envato Market to other members and to us including items, files, communications and materials.

-Version 3.1 - Effective date: March 17, 2015.
+Version 4.0 - Effective date: September 1, 2015.